 D3Energy partnered with the City of Orlando and OUC to bring this unique floating solar array to OIA.
 Designed in the shape of the airport's logo, this system is a perfect compliment to Orlando's green energy goals.

 In 2017, D3Energy installed the first FPV system in Florida for OUC at their operations facility.
-Three years later, OUC decided to double the system size as a continued micro-grid project.
+Three years later, OUC decided to double the system size as a continued micro-grid project utilizing micro-inverters.

 In partnership with the Vector Group, D3Energy provided New Zealand not only it's first floating PV system, but it's largest PV system of any kind.
 This 1.1MW system is situated directly on the wastewater reservoir for the plant.